mbruel/ngPost/README.md

 Here is my email: Matthieu.Bruel@gmail.com

+### Supported Languages
+For now, ngPost is translated in German, French and Spanish.<br/>
+If you'd like to translate ngPost in your language, it's easy to do (there is a nice GUI for that: QtLinguist), please get in touch with me (Matthieu.Bruel@gmail.com)

 ### Thanks
 - Uukrull for his intensive testing and feedbacks and for building all the MacOS packages.
 - awsms for his testing on proper server with a 10Gb/s connection that helped to improve ngPost's upload speed and the multi-threading support